 Otherwise, they would venture into a largely feminine-oriented industry or even forego fragrances altogether.
 Nevertheless, aftershaves such as Aqua Velva had existed since 1917 or indeed earlier.
 However, their function was largely sanitary and medicinal.

-Caron Pour Un Homme was wildly successfully and Daltroff basically created an entirely new market.
+Pour Un Homme de Caron was wildly successfully and Daltroff basically created an entirely new market.
 Fragrances for men flourished.

 In 1937, the Shulton Company redeveloped their Early American Old Spice fragrance for women for the Christmas market.
 In 1938, they introduced Old Spice, which is still one of today’s most successful colognes for men.